SCCM AND PACKAGES, THE EASY WAY

 SPARKLEFLOW AND SCCM INTEGRATION

-- Adding application packages in SCCM can be done with a single push of a button.
+- Adding application packages to SCCM can be done with a single push of a button.
 This takes a few seconds instead of 5 to 15 minutes.
 Perhaps an even greater advantage is that errors are prevented.
 Anyone who has ever worked with SCCM knows how annoying it is when a small mistake has been made.
 Before you recognize the problem, fix it and get things back on track, it will take you at least an hour.
-Imagine how much time this will save if you have a thousand applications to manage.
+Imagine how much time this will save if you have more than a thousand applications to manage.

 - SparkleFlow does not care whether you have single or multiple SCCM servers.
 For example a test and production environment, or multiple customer environments.
 Put a checkmark at every environment to roll out and SparkleFlow takes care of the rest.

 - Track&Trace.
 Actions are managed in SparkleFlow, so it’s always clear who, when, and what action has been taken.
 All actions are therefore traceable.
 Always useful when questions arise.
 In addition, the entire workflow regarding making applications available can be made conditional.
 Tasks are then only performed when applications have been tested and completed.
 This can prevent, for example, packages being rolled out that have not yet been approved.